 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-At present, the Group does not have any significant transactions denominated in foreign currencies and foreign exchange rates have not significantly fluctuated during the period.
+At present, the Group does not have any significant transactions denominated in foreign currencies other than U.S. dollars, and the foreign exchange rate for these transactions is fixed to the Bahamian dollar.
+Foreign exchange rates have not significantly fluctuated during the period.